THE Q CENTRE

 The Q Centre is the second largest arena on Vancouver Island.
 It is home to the Victoria Grizzlies of the British Columbia Hockey League (BCHL), Westshore Wolves of the Vancouver Island Junior Hockey League and Victoria Shamrocks of the Western Lacrosse Association.

-Vancouver Canucks and San Jose Sharks played a pre-season game at the Q Centre in 2015.
-The Panorama Recreation Centre won the right to host an NHL pre-season game after winning the 2015 Kraft Hockeyville contest, but their arena was not big enough so the game was moved to the Q Centre.
+Vancouver Canucks and San Jose Sharks faced each other in a pre-season contest at the Q Centre in 2015.
+The Panorama Recreation Centre won the right to host an NHL game after winning the 2015 Kraft Hockeyville contest, but their arena was not big enough so the game was shifted to the Q.

 Tyler Bozak - Joined the Victoria Salsa in 2004/05 and spent three years with the club.
-In 2006/07, Bozak recorded 128 points and was awarded the Brett Hull Trophy as the top scorer in the BCHL.
+In 2006/07, Bozak recorded 128 points and was awarded the Brett Hull Trophy as the BCHL'a top scorer.
 After two years with the University of Denver, he signed with the Toronto Maple Leafs and spent nine years with the team.
-Bozak signed with the St. Louis Blues in 2018 and was on their 2019 Stanley Cup team.
+Bozak went to St. Louis in 2018 and won a Stanley Cup with the Blues in 2019.